marcdloeb/CAPP30239_FA22/week_03/README.md

 This repository contains the files used during the course of the third week of the Autumn 2022 CAPP Data Visualization course.

-Some pertain to classwork.

-- covid.csv
-- index.html
-- script.js
+## Directories

-Were all used as part of class excercises.
+- in_class: Contains the data and files used as part of class work during third week
+- bar_chart_hw: Contains my third week homework submission

-The csvs housed in the street_address_data and census_data directories are the data for my final project.
+- street_address_data and census_data: Contains the data for my final project.
 The They are described further below.

 # Final Project Data Description